|American, born in Aleppo, Syria. Works and live in Boca Raton, Florida

-1985 – Graduated with a Bachelor Degree of Fine Arts from The School of Visual Arts, New York City.
+1985 – Bachelor Degree of Fine Arts, The School of Visual Arts, New York City.
 Continued education in marketing & advertising at Montclair State University, New Jersey

-Artist and creative marketing director for financial and commercial real estate industries
+Artist and creative marketing director for financial and commercial real estate.

-Khawam’s past works were inspired by the New York Metro Urban Landscapes painted in a semi-abstract single line, brush stroke style of multihousing and industrial landscapes known around New York City especially Northern New Jersey.
+Khawam’s past works were inspired by the New York Metro Urban Landscapes painted in single line, brush stroke expressionist style of multihousing and industrial landscapes known around New York City primarily Northern New Jersey.